-Scenario 19: Reference-Guided Standards Check
+Scenario 19: Standards Check

 Quality engineer or tech lead enforcing coding standards with document-driven analysis.